Pointers to Classic Mac Sites

 A private Web site devoted to the IIci is at this link..
 There is a variety of info there including some repair info.
 Apparently last updated in 2005.

 A private site full of older 68K-based Mac info is Home Page of Gamba.
-Subjects include Mac OS's, boot disks, Manuals, browsers, video card info, RAM and ROM IC codes, etc. Check it out!
+Subjects include very old Mac OS's, boot disks, Manuals, browsers, video card info, RAM and ROM IC codes, etc. Check it out!

 Sept 2006